jkubala4454/Auto-Classroom-Attendance/README.md

 # Auto Classroom Attendance
 This application is setup on a webserver.
 Use a device to browse to the student_sign_in.php to automatically scan students' ID card using a generic bar code scanner and output the correct attendance status of each student in the class.
+Student will initially be marked absent until they sign-in.
+Then Present if on time, Tardy if less than 10 minutes late, or Late if more than 10 minutes but less than 45 minutes late.
+If a student signs-in more than 45 minutes late, they will remain marked as absent.

 Please be kind.
-I am very much a noob and this is my first project.
-I am working on this project to help alleviate some of the tasks I have at the beginning of class, and I HATE taking attendance.
+This is my first project.
+I am working on this project to help alleviate some of the tasks I have at the beginning of class, and I HATE taking attendance and tracking tardies.

 ## Getting Started